goodnesskay/sample-ai-app-with-open-api/README.md

 # sample-ai-app-with-open-api
-Sample AI app with Node and Open AI
+Sample AI app with Node and Open AI by Goodness Kayode